matthewwall/weert/README.md

 3. Download WeeRT into a convenient directory, then cd into it.

-4. Install all the required packages using npm:
+4. Install the packages needed by WeeRT, by using npm:

     ```shell
     npm install